rorymcgit/photos/README.md

 I started off by reading up on bootstrap and looking at the different components I could use.
 This gave me an idea of how I would design the front end.

 Issues I faced:
-- Pagination:
-    Spent a lot of time on pagination and trying to understand how the parameters in the `ngb-pagination` element work.
+- Pagination - I spent a lot of time on pagination and trying to understand how the parameters in the `ngb-pagination` element work.
 I found the ng-bootstrap documentation to be a bit too concise.
-Perhaps I wasted time on this, but wrote a few bugs in while trying to understand how to use it.
+Perhaps I wasted time on this, but I wrote a few bugs in while trying to understand how to use it so I think it was just a learning curve.
+- Had some trouble working out how to mock the `PhotoHttpService`.
+I found a pattern online where someone extended their service and overwrote the method(s) they wanted mocked.
+I was originally mocking the httpClient.

 Future features/changes:
 - Make responsive - I didn't apply the any media queries to the css so currently the UI only caters for tablets and desktop browsers.